 What does exceptional ability mean?

-Noncitizen professionals who do not have at least a bachelor’s degree in their area of career focus can still qualify for an EB-2 NIW.
+Noncitizen professionals who do not have an advanced degree in their area of career focus can still qualify for an EB-2 NIW.
 This is because there is an alternative way to achieve second preference status, exceptional ability.

 USCIS provides several factors that may persuade a DHS adjudicator that an EB-2 NIW beneficiary has exceptional ability.
 The list below is not exhaustive.